elverskog/bloop/README.md

 For now, the site serves a few absurdly simple and (literally) static pages.
 There is no specific use-case but a general approach...

-**General Approach**
+## Goals
+* Play to the browser's and web's strengths (remember what playing field I am on).
+Avoid emulating the delivery mechanism(s) of mobile apps.
+* Deliver initial page loads quickly but thereafter try and offer or at least allow, some of the "responsive feel" of a SPA.
+* Pass minimal JS and CSS to the browser and do so in as modular a manner as possible.
+* Limit dependencies - No NodeJS framework (express etc), build tool (webpack etc) or templating library/language (JSX etc).
+* When possible, all responses should be pre-rendered, minified and compressed markup.
+* When updating _partial page content_, a _single_ response for that content should include the CSS, markup and JS.
+E.g. Loading a new piece of content or widget should not trigger calling multiple files.

+## Content Delivery Approach

-* The browser receives markup.
+The browser receives markup.
 Avoid having the browser receiving data and rendering the markup dynamically.
 * This markup may be delivered as a full HTML document or as part of a document which can be inserted into the DOM from a string.
 * Bindings to DOM elements should be attached to markup delivered as described above.
 * Where it makes sense, the browser can of course render the DOM dynamically but in general that (meaning loops, filling in variables etc) is done server side.